YunoHost-Apps/flohmarkt_ynh/doc/POST_INSTALL.md

 To finish your flohmarkt setup you'll need to open its setup URL.

-You can find the setup URL in the logfile __FLOHMARKT_LOGFILE__ if you look for entries like this:
+You can find the setup URL in flohmarkts logfile in /var/log/flohmarkt… if you look for entries like this:

 ```
 2024-05-06 16:30:24 Flohmarkt is not initialized yet.
 Please go to